 - 1. Create an application identifier that indicates: - The applications for which you want to request confirmation.
-Type the Path\.exe for example to indicate that all applications are concerned. - The type of volume in question.
+Type the Path.exe for example to indicate that all applications are concerned. - The type of volume in question.
 Enable only Removable in this case.

-Paths : 1 X Volume type X .exe Local er a description ×
+Paths : 1 × Volume type × .exe Local Remote + Enter a description ×

-Local hs : 1 × Volume type ×
+Local Paths : 1 × Volume type  🗙

-View more Remote ole +
+View more Removable Remote +